William-N-Havard/opus-corpus-parser/README.md

 # opus-corpus-parser
 Download, parse and postprocess any Opus monolingual file. **Python 2.7 and 3 compatible** (significantly slower with Python 2.7 though)

 This Python script allows you to download, extract and postprocess any monolingual file from the [Opus Database](http://opus.nlpl.eu/index.php).
 Each file in the .tar.gz file is extracted and read into memory so that no temporary file is created.
-The XML file is then parsed and raw text is outputed in a .txt file.
+The XML file is then parsed and its corresponding raw text is outputed in a .txt file.
 The original .tar.gz directory structure is kept unchanged.

 The user can specify its own processing functions, which make the processing operation language independent.
 As for now, only a basic English detokenizer has been provided.